 If you have an enlarged spleen, your medical team might suggest that you have it removed so it can be tested in a laboratory to help make a diagnosis.
 This is done by an operation called a ‘splenectomy’.
 You can live without a spleen but you are less able to fight infections, so you need to take precautions to lower your risk of getting infections.
-You are likely to have long-term antibiotic treatment.

 You also have blood tests to look at your general health, make sure your kidneys and liver are working well and test for infections such as hepatitis C virus.

 You have other tests to find out which areas of your body are affected by lymphoma.
 This is called staging.
 It usually involves having a CT scan.
 You might also have a PET scan if your specialist thinks it would be helpful in planning your treatment, although this is less common for marginal zone lymphomas than other types of lymphoma.